Sycamore & Elm Class

 Sycamore class is taught by Ms Beveridge and Mrs Tomlin Barfoot is the Teaching Assistant.

-Elm class is taught by Miss Miller and Miss Berry is supporting in class.
+Elm class is taught by Miss Berry.

 Each half term, the class will be set a homework project linked to their curriculum theme.
 In order to make maths fun and enjoyable, we will also send a maths fluency fact sheet home for the term, which gives the opportunity for children to spot mathematical patterns, make mathematical connections and speed up their calculation skills.
 They will also have a list of spellings for the term.
 All of the letters, which contain this information, are recorded on this page under Sycamore and Elm Curriculum Information.